hyperledger-solang/solang/docs/code_gen_options.rst

 Code Generation Options
 =======================

-There are various compiler flags to control certain aspects of the emitted code.
+There are compiler flags to control code generation.
+They can be divided into two categories:

-They can be roughly divided into two categeries: Optimzer passes are enabled by default and attempt to make the emitted code more optimal in regards of storage and gas usage.
+* Optimizer passes are enabled by default and make the generated code more optimal.
-Debugging options on the other hand are not enabled by default, but they greatly improve developer experience (at the cost of increased gas and storage usage).
+* Debugging options are not enabled by default, but they greatly improve developer experience, at the cost of increased gas and storage usage.

 Optimizer Passes
 ----------------